May 19 – 25(/27) 2018, Bronzezeithof Uelsen

 Materials: The Bronzezeithof will provide good quality charcoal, daub/loam for furnaces and a limit amount of clay and dung.
 One or two furnaces (in the ground, with air from above, Bronze Age style) will be available as well as two sets of bag bellows.
 Buckets and sand will be there as well.
 You’ll need to bring everything else you need including tools, metal, crucibles and moulds.
 If you have bellows and you can bring them, please do.

 Sleeping: The Bronzezeithof has a limited number of sleeping places available in our Bronze Age house, which will be assigned in application order.
 A few larger tents can also be put up for shared use if needed.
-The Bronzezeithof can arrange a few camp beds, but if you have any camp bed or mattresses please bring them.
+The Bronzezeithof has a few camp beds, but if you have any camp bed or mattresses please bring them.
 You will have to bring sleeping bag and other camping gear yourself.
 Be aware that it can be cold at night in May.

 Apart from this you can put up your tent on our fields if it has a neutral colour, like brown, dark green or natural cotton/linen.
 If you have a different coloured tent, you can rent a pitch at a camping ground at walking distance.
 There’s also a youth hostel and there are a couple of hotels in town.
 In the region there are plenty of other accommodations and camping grounds available.